-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Liquidity risk

 As of December 31, 2023, our cash balance was \$1.8 billion, including unrestricted cash of \$1.6 billion, and we had \$11.0 billion of undrawn lines of credit available under our revolving credit and term loan facilities and other available secured debt.
 As of December 31, 2023, the principal amount of our outstanding indebtedness, which excludes debt issuance costs, debt discounts and debt premium of \$224 million, totaled \$46.7 billion and consisted of senior unsecured, subordinated and senior secured notes, export credit facilities, commercial bank debt, revolving credit debt, securitization debt and capital lease structures.